kkapelon/kkapelon.github.io/_posts/2017-02-19-hosted-ci-comparison.md

   ![Codefresh environment](../../assets/ci-comparison/codefresh/environments.png)

  To sum up, if you use a platform like node.js and Ruby and you have embraced the Docker paradigm for everything, Codefresh might be a great idea.
-For compiled languages however and especially for cases where the build and runtime environments are different (extreme example Go) you should stay away from Codefresh.
-Trying to make it work is a huge anti-pattern as a whole (mixing testing, compilation and runtime dependencies all in one)
+For compiled languages however and especially for cases where the build and runtime environments are different (extreme example is Go) you should stay away from Codefresh.
+Trying to make it work is a huge anti-pattern as a whole (mixing testing, compilation and runtime dependencies all in one).

  If you work at Codefresh and you are reading this, I congratulate you for this new approach on fully embracing Docker.
  As far as I know you are the first company to create such a service.
 At the same time however, you should step out of your node.js cocoon and look at how Java, Go and C++ projects work.
-Alternatively make it clear in your marketing material that you do not offer a generic solution but instead an opinionated Docker build platform with specific languages in mind.
+Alternatively, make it clear in your marketing material that you do not offer a generic solution but instead an opinionated Docker build platform with specific languages in mind.